iain/scripted/README.md

 end
 ```

+Keep in mind that MRI has trouble running ruby and rake tasks in parallel due
+to the GIL.

 ### Running scripts in parallel

 You can really win some time by running certain commands in parallel.
 Doing